 So which version wins WordPress.com vs WordPress.org?

-If you want a place to publish your writing or photography, learn more about WordPress, and aren’t concerned with customization and getting that true custom car feel, sign up for WordPress.com.
+If you just want a place to publish your content, learn more about WordPress, or aren’t concerned with customization and getting that true custom car feel, WordPress.com is probably a great path to take.

-If you’re still not sure whether WordPress.com or WordPress.org is right for you, get in touch or hit us up in the comments.
+If you’re still not sure, shoot us an email, or hit us up in the comments.
 We’ll be glad to help you figure it out.

 If you’re already using WordPress, did you start on WordPress.com?
 Are you still on WordPress.com?
 Or did you jump straight into using self-hosted WordPress from the beginning?